ishitakokate/neuromorphic-experiments/README.md

 pathway when reward contingencies flip mid-simulation.
 Directly inspired by neuromodulated learning rules discussed in the reading log's first paper.

+### 10 — Eligibility Traces
+Isolates and characterises the eligibility trace mechanism — the decaying synaptic memory that bridges spike coincidences and delayed reward signals.
+Demonstrates discrete time sampling behaviour, tau's control over the credit assignment window, and cumulative trace amplification from multiple spikes.
+Foundational for the delayed reward and reinforcement learning notebooks to follow.

 ## Papers
 A running reading log of papers and reviews informing this work lives in [`papers/reading_log.md`](papers/reading_log.md).